lando2319/lando2319.github.io/_posts/2013-01-25-the-starter-league-experience-week-3.md

 layout:     post
 title:      The Starter League Experience - Week 3
 date:       2013-01-25 11:21:29
-summary:    Here I am at the end of week two of my journey to learn Ruby on Rails
+summary:    This week at The Starter League I went back to basics... as in Ruby fundamentals.
 categories: The-Starter-League bootcamp
 ---